ibm-cloud-docs/BlockStorage/faqs.md

 - The LUN stores a raw disk type in a single-partition Windows disk that uses the Master Boot Record (MBR) partitioning style.
 Use this option only if your host operating system is Windows 2000 Server, Windows XP, or Windows Server 2003 that uses the MBR partitioning method.

 **Windows GPT**
 -  The LUN stores Windows data by using the GUID Partition Type (GPT) partitioning style.
-Use this option if you want to use the GPT partitioning method and your host is capable of using it.
-Windows Server 2003, Service Pack 1 and later are capable of using the GPT partitioning method, and all 64-bit versions of Windows support it.
+Use this option if you want to use the GPT partitioning method and your host can use it.
+Windows Server 2003, Service Pack 1 and later can use the GPT partitioning method, and all 64-bit versions of Windows support it.

 ## Is the allocated IOPS limit enforced by instance or by volume?
 {: faq}